 The classical approach is:

-RESULT="$(echo "$LINE"| awk '{print $1}')" # executes in a sub-shell
+RESULT="$(echo "$LINE"| awk '{print $1}')" # executes in a subshell

 Processing thousands of lines this way however fork()’s thousands of processes, which affects performance and makes your script CPU hungry.